Facebook imposes major new restrictions on QAnon, stepping up enforcement against the conspiracy theory

 “I’m pleased to see Facebook taking this action.
 And I hope we see other social media platforms follow their lead swiftly.
 But the growth of QAnon online is not just the fault of the social media platforms.
 We need political leadership— leadership from all elected officials, and from all sides of the political spectrum— to denounce QAnon and similar groups," said Daniel J. Jones, a former FBI analyst and Senate investigator who lead the review of the CIA’s torture program, now president of Advance Democracy.

-The group found similar problems on Twitter following its enforcement action in July, which led to QAnon content dropping by roughly half while large amounts remained on the platform.
+The group found similar problems on Twitter following its enforcement action in July.
+Steps taken by the company led to QAnon content dropping by roughly half, while a significant amount of of it remained on the platform.

+A Twitter spokesman did not immediately respond to a request for comment about whether the social networking platform would step up its enforcement in connection with Facebook’s move.